Baa Atoll, Maldives

 Meet our specialists

-Amilla Fushi opened at the end of 2014, bringing a new and exciting concept to the luxury hotel offering in the Maldives.
+Amilla Fushi opened at the end of 2014, bringing an exciting concept to the luxury hotel offering in the Maldives.
 The resort aims to be 'Your Island Home', and this is reflected in the stylish and comfortable villas and the unique dining options.

 There are a range of houses to suit both couples and families, with options over-water and on the beach.
 The villas are very spacious, and unlike many two bedroom options you might find elsewhere, the second bedrooms are large and so also work very well for families with older children.